ChilliCream/graphql-platform/website/src/blog/2023-02-08-new-in-hot-chocolate-13/2023-02-08-new-in-hot-chocolate-13.md

 ## Authorization

 Using the built-in authorization directives in Hot Chocolate was a pain.
-They only worked on fields and were executed for each field they were annotated on.
+They only worked on fields and were executed for each field they were annotated to.
 So, basically, like with MVC, and this does not really fit into our graph world.

 Let me give you an example, given then the following schema: